 Instances of Piles or hemorrhoids (Bawasir in Hindi) are commonly seen in India nowadays.
 The probability of women suffering is more than men.
 Also, it is common in people who indulge in poor diet, lifestyle and washroom habits.

-Piles (haemorrhoids) are lumps/boils inside and around your bottom (anus).
+Piles (haemorrhoids) are lumps/swelling inside and around your bottom (anus).
 Haemorrhoids are usually caused by straining during bowel movements, obesity or pregnancy.
 Nearly three out of four adults will have haemorrhoids from time to time.

 In India, Piles are found more common among adults due to poor or irregular eating habits, poor hygiene, lack of exercise.